 Members of the group regularly publish in the top Journals in each of these three fields (such as Strategic Management Journal, Journal of World Business, Journal of Business Venturing), but also in more general management Journals, such as Academy of Management Journal, Academy of Management Review, and Organization Studies.
-Group members are responsible for the Centre for Entrepreneurship which encourages participation from other Groups and University departments as well as promoting links with practitioners and business organizations.
-Research at the Group is led by its ten Professors and the group is home to over 20 PhD students.
-Staff members from the group have editorial positions on leading journals, including the International Small Business Journal (Professor Robert Blackburn, editor in chief and Prof Dilani Jayawarna, consulting editor), Organization Theory (Professor Joep Cornelissen, editor in chief), Organization Studies (Professor Mike Zundel, senior editor), as well as editorial board memberships at Academy of Management Review, Academy of Management Learning & Education, Strategic Management Journal, Journal of World Business, Journal of Management Studies, Organization Studies, Journal of International Business Studies.
+SIBE also hosts the Brett Centre for Entrepreneurship which encourages participation from other Groups and University departments as well as promoting links with practitioners and business organizations.
+Research at the Group is led by its eleven Professors and the group is home to over 20 PhD students.
+Staff members from the group have editorial positions on leading journals, including the International Small Business Journal (Professor Robert Blackburn, editor in chief and Prof Dilani Jayawarna, consulting editor), Organization Theory (Prof Joep Cornelissen, editor in chief), as well as editorial board memberships at Academy of Management Review, Strategic Management Journal, and the Journal of World Business.

-The processes of strategy development, strategic change as well as corporate communication and sensemaking within large mature corporations as a basis for retaining and regaining competitive advantage is the focus of research by the School Dean Professor Julia Balogun as well as Professor Joep Cornelissen with their work published in leading journals such a Academy of Management Journal and Academy of Management Review.
-Dr Carola Wolf adds a focus on middle management and strategy-practice.
-Professor Mike Zundel contributes in this area with a focus on practice and process theoretical perspectives, and Dr Allan Macpherson to the learning dimension of this line of work.
-Professor Terry McNulty has an international reputation for his portfolio of research on corporate governance, board effectiveness, strategic leadership and change in corporations and healthcare organisations while Ms Abigail Stewart brings international expertise in law.
+The processes of strategy development, strategic change as well as corporate communication and sensemaking within large mature corporations as a basis for retaining and regaining competitive advantage is the focus of research by the School Dean Professor Julia Balogun as well as Professor Joep Cornelissen.
+Prof Jordi Surroca’s work intersects strategic management, corporate social responsibility, and corporate governance.
+Ms Abigail Stewart brings international expertise in law while Professor Terry McNulty has an international reputation for his portfolio of research on corporate governance, board effectiveness, strategic leadership and change in corporations and healthcare organisations.
+Dr Carola Wolf adds a focus on middle management as well as strategy-practice and Prof Mike Zundel and Dr Anup Nair study processual aspects of strategy.
 MNEs’ strategic choices (investment decision, location choice) and their performance implications under macroeconomic uncertainty and country heterogeneity are examined by Professor Elizabeth Maitland as well as Dr Shubin Wu and both have published their work the Strategic Management Journal as well as other leading academic journals.
-Dr Nora Balogh explores the organizational boundaries of joint ventures, such as post-formation dynamics and the micro-level of JVs.

-Advantages arising in cross-country settings relate to multinational firm configurations, including the interactions of headquarters and subsidiaries (Professor Wolfgang Sofka), the roles of affiliations and alliances, FDI and entry decisions (Professor Roberto Raggozino and Dr Andreas Procipiou), the strength of international patent systems (Professor Nikolaos Papageorgiadis and Dr Danai Christopoulou) well as the role of cultural proximities and distances in firm internationalisation (Dr Vincent Kunst).
+Advantages arising in cross-country settings relate to multinational firm configurations, including the interactions of headquarters and subsidiaries (Professor Balogun, Professor Wolfgang Sofka), Governance (Professor Terry McNulty), the roles of affiliations and alliances, FDI and entry decisions (Dr Andreas Procipiou), the strength of international patent systems (Professor Nikolaos Papageorgiadis, Dr Danai Christopoulou), and legal elites (Dr Jingqi Zhu).
 Dr Andrew Smith’s research focus in this area is on the evolution of business and financial institutions over time as well as conducting research international knowledge flows.
-Dr Jingqi Zhu explores the globalisation of services and its impact on society, organisation and employment from a sociological perspective.

 Entrepreneurship and Innovation

-Group members further study specific characteristics of entrepreneurial and small firms, including their responses to recessions (Professor Robert Blackburn), the life-course and the household as key units of analysis in the study of entrepreneurship (Professor Dilani Jayawarna) as well employment relations (Dr Sara Nadin).
-A particular theme in the Group’s entrepreneurship research lies on sustainable and ethical enterprise, leading to insights into prosocial cooperatives and sustainable ventures (Prof Pablo Munoz, Dr Sofia Angelidou, and Dr Alan Southern).
-These themes are augmented by research on network analyses, such as that by Dr Julia Brennecke who investigates the antecedents and consequences of knowledge transfers within and between complex organisations, for instance within the biotech industry and Dr Daniel Speldekamp in studies of networks in clusters and multinational corporations.
+Group members further study specific characteristics of entrepreneurial and small firms, including their responses to recessions (Professor Robert Blackburn), the life-course and the household as key units of analysis in the study of entrepreneurship (Professor Dilani Jayawarna) as well employment relations (Dr Sara Nadin), and historical research (Dr Andrew Smith).
+A particular theme in the Group’s entrepreneurship research lies on sustainable and ethical enterprise, leading to insights into prosocial cooperatives and sustainable ventures (Dr Sofia Angelidou, Dr Allan Mcpherson and Dr Alan Southern).
+These themes are augmented Dr Julia Brennecke’s work on the antecedents and consequences of knowledge transfers within and between complex organisations, for instance within the biotech industry.

 Seminar Series in Strategy, International Business and Entrepreneurship Group (SIBE)